wustlworkgroup/Sample_annotation_system/readme.md

 | `batch`                     | Shipment or processing batch (e.g., `WU_batch4` for Washington University batch 4). |
 | `assay`                     | Type of sequencing or profiling assay (e.g., `Whole Exome Sequencing`, `RNAseq`, `Whole Genome Sequencing`). |

-## 🔍 speciman name

-The sample ID is composed of structured segments, separated by hyphens and underscores, with each part carrying specific biological or experimental meaning.

 ### parentBiospecimenID_WUSTL (tumor ID) :